rhaiscript/book/src/language/constants.md

 It is possible to add a constant into a custom [`Scope`] so it'll be available to scripts running with that [`Scope`].

-When added to a custom [`Scope`], a constant can hold any value, not just a literal value.

 It is very useful to have a constant value hold a [custom type], which essentially acts as a [_singleton_](../patterns/singleton.md).